Grand Serail of Beirut: The Hospital and the Courthouse

 Sultan Abdülaziz (ruled 1861–1876) ordered the building of a hospital (Hastahane in Turkish, usually shortened to Hastane in current modern Turkish), which was built in 1865, people referred to it as the military infirmary.
 The hospital building included two wings.
-Its northern wing housed a drugstore (ajzah).
+Its northern wing housed a pharmacy (ajzah).
 When the French entered the city in 1918, they turned the hospital into a courthouse.
 Later the courthouse was moved to another location and the building became the Institute of Fine Art of the Lebanese University.

 however the war that raged through Beirut destroyed most parts of the courthouse and turned them into ruins until prime minister Rafik Hariri donated the sum needed for its reconstruction and renovation.
 Since its inauguration in 1992, the building serves as the headquarters of the Lebanese Council for Development and Reconstruction.

 The Hamidiyyeh Clock Tower

 In 1897, a clock tower was built near the Grand Serail to celebrate the anniversary of Sultan Abdul Hamid II's coronation and to make up for the absence of a public clock indicating mandatory Muslim prayer times especially that many foreign institutions had built western style clock towers.
 The construction of the clock tower was approved by the Sultan following a letter of supplication from Beirut's governor Rashid Bey.
 The ceremonial laying of the first stone took place on 9 January 1897 (the birthday of the Sultan) in the presence of high officials, military representatives and members of the municipality of Beirut.